JoonaNeittamo/previouswork/README.md

 Assignment was to make a network that learns from fminst dataset and can predict 10 categories.
 Extra task was to make it better than 80% test accuracy while not using test set in training.
 Only dense and dropout layers were allowed.

-# "neural_network.py" & "image.png"
+# neural_networks folder
-An example of a self created neural network with Torch and an image of what it looks like
+Examples of a self created neural networks with Torch and an image of what it looks like